What is ankylosing

 Diagnosed and taking an NSAID (like aspirin or ibuprofen)

 It may be time to talk to your rheumatologist about whether your current treatment is helping you get relief.
-Use a customized checklist to help you prepare for the conversation.
+Use the Appointment Pre-Check to get personalized talking points to help you prepare for the conversation.

 Diagnosed and on a biologic (injection or infusion) or oral small molecule